dragontaoran/sleev/paper.md

 the B-spline basis, and combine it with the data input for the final analysis.
 Here, we use a cubic B-spline basis with the `degree=3` argument.
 The size of the basis $s_{n}$ is set to be 20, specified through the `size = 20` argument.
+More details regarding order and size selection of B-spline basis are discussed in vignette.
 The B-spline basis is set up separately for the two `Sex` groups, and the size of the B-spline basis is assigned in proportion to the relative size of the two `Sex` groups.
 This is specified by argument `group`.
 This allows the errors in `VL_unval_l10` to be heterogeneous between males and females.
 The described B-spline basis is constructed as follows.

 ```
-sn=20
+sn <- 20
+b_spline_names <- paste0("bs", 1:sn)
 data.linear <- spline2ph(x = "VL_unval_l10", data = mock.vccc, size = sn,
-                         degree = 3,  group = "Sex")
+                         degree = 3,  bs_names = b_spline_names, group = "Sex")
 ```

 Alternatively, if the investigator has prior knowledge that the errors